About our SID activities

 The Estonian Safer Internet Centre (SIC) activities are a joint initiative of four organisations:

-• Tallinn University of Technology carries out awareness raising activities (cybersecurity testing events in schools, educational materials for teachers and students, etc.);
+- Tallinn University of Technology carries out awareness-raising activities (cybersecurity testing events in schools, educational materials for teachers and students, etc.);

 About our SID activities

-In the framework of Safer Internet Day campaign, Estonian SIC will publish thematic videos for children and parents about online risks with tips about how to act and where to seek advice and help.
+In the framework of the Safer Internet Day campaign, Estonian SIC will publish thematic videos for children and parents about online risks with tips about how to act and where to seek advice and help.

 What we are doing to create a better internet...